Joint Forces Operation: Ukrainian troops repel 7 Russian attacks, destroy military equipment.

 This item is part of our running news digest

-On June 8, Ukraine's Armed Forces destroyed three tanks, two armored vehicles, as well as six Russia's Orlan-10 drones in Donbas.
-The Russian military shelled nearly 20 settlements in Donetsk and Luhansk oblasts, destroying or damaging 28 infrastructure facilities, including 21 houses and two schools.
-Four civilians have been killed as a result of attack and six more wounded.
+On June 9, Ukraine's Armed Forces destroyed 10 tanks, four armored vehicles, a military warehouse, as well as five Russian Orlan-10 drones in Donbas.
+The Russian military shelled over 20 settlements in Donetsk and Luhansk oblasts, destroying or damaging 60 infrastructure facilities, including 49 houses, a few factory buildings, a farm and a railway station.
+Two civilians were killed in the attack.